Permafrost/Tundra/SERVICES.md

 ### tundra.content:retrieve

 Retrieves arbitrary content from the given `$source` URI, and calls the given content processing service to process it.

 Additional retrieval protocols can be implemented by creating a service named for the URI scheme in the folder `tundra.content.retrieve`.
 Services in this folder must implement the `tundra.schema.content.retrieve:handler` specification.

 #### Inputs:

 * `$source` is a URI identifying the location from which content is to be retrieved.
-Supports the following retrieval protocols / URI schemes:
+Supports the following retrieval protocols / URI
+  schemes:
   * `file`: processes each file matching the given `$source` URI with the given processing `$service`.
 The file component of the URI can include wildcards or globs (such as `*.txt` or `*.j?r`) for matching multiple files at once.

     The following example would process all `*.txt` files in the specified directory:

         file:////server:port/directory/*.txt

+    If only files modified or updated within a specific time range are required to be retrieved, this can configured by adding a query string parameter called `updated` to the URI and specifying a duration range that is resolved against the current time:

+        file:////server:port/directory/*.txt?updated=-PT10M..-PT5M
+        file:////server:port/directory/*.txt?updated=-PT10M..
+        file:////server:port/directory/*.txt?updated=..-PT5M

+    In the first example above, only files updated between the last 10 minutes and the last 5 minutes will be retrieved.
+In the second example, an endless range is specified, where all files updated in the last 10 minutes or newer will be retrieved.
+In the third example, a beginless range is specified, where all files updated 5 minutes ago or older will be retrieved.

     To ensure each file processed is not locked or being written to by another process, the file is first moved to a working directory.
-The name of this directory can be configured by adding a query string parameter called working to the URI, for example:
+The name of this directory can be configured by adding a query string parameter called `working` to the URI, for
+    example:

         file:////server:port/directory/*.txt?working=temp